 React Native isn't just a way for web developers to dip their feet into native applications.
 It's a powerful tool that is constantly evolving and maintained by a great community.

-It's been battle-tested by many apps on the market and it requires less and less support from native developers as it evolves.
-Although it's not a perfect solution for every app idea and there's still a lot of room to improve, React Native is a great choice if you want to build an app with a native feel while saving resources.
+It's been battle-tested by many enterprise apps on the market and it requires less and less support from native developers as it evolves.
+Although it's not a perfect solution for every app idea and there's still a lot of room to improve, React Native mobile app development is a great choice if you want to build an app with a native feel while saving resources.

 This article was first published on Mar 30, 2017